Implex1v/NSCTool/api/README.md

 If you want to run API locally by using docker, just run `docker-compose build && docker-compose up -d`

+## Debugging

+### Spring
+To run Spring in debug mode just append `--debug` as a program argument e.g. in IntelliJ run config.

 ## Documentation

 ### OpenAPI